-Represented First Solar, Inc. in the permitting, development, construction and financing support of over 1.5 GW of utility-scale solar projects including: 550 MW Desert Sunlight Solar Farm (BLM, Riverside County, CA), 140 MW Campo Verde Solar Project (Imperial County, CA), 200 MW Switch Station 1 & 2 Projects (BLM Dry Lake SEZ, Clark County, NV), Silver State 50 MW North and 250 MW South Projects (BLM, Clark County, NV), 280 MW California Flats Solar Project (Monterey and San Luis Obispo Counties, CA), and 100 MW Sunshine Valley Solar Farm (Nye County, NV); and diligence and acquisition support for the 250 MW Moapa Southern Paiute Solar Project, NextLight Renewable Power, LLC project pipeline and Edison Mission Group’s solar project pipeline.
+Represented First Solar, Inc. in the real estate, permitting, development, construction and financing support of over 2.5 GW of utility-scale solar and solar-plus-storage projects including: 150 MW North Rosamond Solar Project (Kern County, CA), 100 MW Willow Springs Solar Project (Kern County, CA), 150 MW Sun Streams Solar Project (Maricopa County, Arizona), 65 MW Sun Streams PVS Solar and Battery Storage Project (Maricopa County, Arizona), 550 MW Desert Sunlight Solar Farm (BLM, Riverside County, CA), 550 MW Topaz Solar Farm (San Luis Obispo County, CA), 140 MW Campo Verde Solar Project (Imperial County, CA), 200 MW Switch Station 1 & 2 Projects (BLM Dry Lake SEZ, Clark County, NV), Silver State 50 MW North and 250 MW South Projects (BLM, Clark County, NV), 280 MW California Flats Solar Project (Monterey and San Luis Obispo Counties, CA), and 100 MW Sunshine Valley Solar Farm (Nye County, NV); and diligence and acquisition support for the 250 MW Moapa Southern Paiute Solar Project, NextLight Renewable Power, LLC project pipeline and Edison Mission Group’s solar project pipeline.

 Representing First Solar, Inc., in the permitting and development of 350 AVEP Solar/Storage Project (Kern County, CA).

-Represented NextEra Energy Resources, LLC in the permitting and development of utility-scale solar projects including the 750 MW McCoy Solar Energy Project (BLM, Riverside County, CA), 500 MW Blythe Solar Power Project (BLM, CEC); current permitting and development of 500 MW Yellow Pine Solar Project (BLM); on-going operations of the existing Blythe, McCoy/Arlington and Desert Sunlight Solar Farm; and environmental and permitting diligence for the 1.3 GW Eagle Crest Pumped Storage Hydroelectric Project.
+Represented NextEra Energy Resources, LLC in the real estate, permitting and development of utility-scale solar and solar-plus-storage projects including the 750 MW McCoy Solar Energy Project (BLM, Riverside County, CA), 500 MW Blythe Solar Power Project (BLM, CEC); current permitting and development of 500 MW Yellow Pine Solar Project (BLM); on-going O&M of the existing Blythe, McCoy/Arlington and Desert Sunlight Solar Farm; and environmental and permitting diligence for the 1.3 GW Eagle Crest Pumped Storage Hydroelectric Project.

 Representing Calpine Corporation in connection with environmental, permitting and land use issues associated with its 725-megawatt Geysers geothermal facilities in Lake and Sonoma Counties.